SoxFace/various-fizz-buzz/LEARNING.md

 I had to double check if the output of the test is as expected using the docs, as I've never used phpunit before and while I was there I added a config to add the `-color` flag.

 I used error driven development and was guided by the console errors.
-This led to adding CORS hearder for the requests and adding an interface for the data structure to appease the typescript linter.
-I spent more hime than I would like to admin on CSS replicating the `ui-diagram.png`.
+This led to adding CORS headers for the requests and adding an interface for the data structure to appease the typescript linter.
+I spent more time than I would like to admin on CSS replicating the `ui-diagram.png`.
 It reinforced my appreciation for open-source UI frameworks and tools such as Figma.

 #### With more time I would...